Context and Objectives

 On April 9, 2021, La Soufrière volcano in Saint Vincent and the Grenadines started a series of explosive eruptions that prompted significant ashfall and pyroclastic flows.
 The ashfall damaged housing, infrastructure, agriculture, and critical public utilities such as water and electricity; and the pyroclastic flows – dense, destructive masses of hot ash, lava fragments, and gases ejected explosively from the volcano – further destroyed everything in their path, with yet undetermined impacts on the ocean and coastal areas.
 The advent of heavy rains on April 29 caused subsequent flooding, landslips, and mudflows, which increased the impacts on persons, infrastructure, and agriculture.

-Following an effusive eruption at the La Soufriere volcano, first detected in December 2020, this project aims to support the government of Saint Vincent & the Grenadines in its efforts to respond to the volcanic eruption.
-It also aims to focus on enhancing emergency preparedness in the country by improving the operational frameworks for DRM and climate resilience.
+This project is supporting the government of Saint Vincent and the Grenadines in its efforts to respond to the volcanic eruption.
+It aims to focus on enhancing emergency preparedness in the country by improving the operational frameworks for Disaster Risk Management (DRM) and climate resilience.
 Specifically, the project focuses on strengthening the operational framework for school infrastructure resilience in order to allow for education continuity in light of the volcanic eruption and the COVID-19 crisis.

 - Strengthening the National Emergency Management Organization’s (NEMO) operational framework for disaster management by revising its National Disaster Response Plan in light of the ongoing volcanic eruption and COVID-19 pandemic and providing capacity-building opportunities to NEMO and its key stakeholders.